Stomach pumping - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 After the procedure, patients will be monitored for several hours to check for any signs of complications from the procedure or, in cases of toxic ingestion, from the toxins themselves.

-If the patient is not undergoing surgery, the provider will carefully remove the tube to prevent exposure to its contents.
+If the patient is not undergoing surgery, the provider will carefully remove the tube, ensuring that there is no contact with the contents inside.
 In surgical cases, the tube may remain in place for a few days.

 Outcome